badasahog/Simon/README.md

-I simple C++ implementation of the classic game Simon.
+A simple C++ implementation of the classic game Simon.

 Just keep track of the order that the panels light up, then repeat the sequence.